3.3 - Improve the discoverability and accessibility of government data: Public data

 This commitment is included in the National Action Plan based on stakeholder suggestions during consultations held in approximately August 2016.
 This commitment addresses a number of suggestions, including: strengthening Australia’s data infrastructure; promoting ‘mashable’ open government data (interoperable via open standards and APIs); and improving accessibility to data from a range of topics.

-The Department of the Prime Minister and Cabinet is working with Data61 to develop the next generation of the data.gov.au platform.
+The Digital Transformation Agency is working with Data61 to develop the next generation of the data.gov.au platform.
 Together we have released an alpha version of new search functionality at search.data.gov.au and have shared early concepts of potential functionality at preview.data.gov.au.
 Since its launch in March 2017 the alpha search has been accessed by over 3,300 users.

 We are exploring ways to make data.gov.au more robust, including strengthening some of the backend functionality such as admin user interfaces and the ease with which the website is easily (re)deployed.
 This functionality will help ensure future owners of the website can easily deploy the website with little specialised expertise in open data portal infrastructure, should responsibility move to a different government agency.